nilesh-c/multidocqa/README.md

 Currently focusing on the [COLIEE dataset](https://coliee.org/overview) (tasks 3 and 4)

-Here is an example of a training sample:
+Here is an example of a training sample, where each article is taken from a set of :

 ```json
 {